enygmator/KWin_FancyZones/README.md

 ## Customization

-If you want to customize the areas, you'll need to edit the `AREAS_AND_DIMS` constant in the file `./contents/code/main.js`.
+1. If you want to customize the areas, you'll need to edit the `AREAS_AND_DIMS` constant in the file `./contents/code/main.js`.
+2. After modification of the files based on steps given below, you need to execute `make update` from the folder in which this README is present.

+> If it doesn't work, manually execute `make disable` and `make enable` after `make update`.

+### Customizing `AREAS_AND_DIMS`

 `AREAS_AND_DIMS` is a constant array of configurations in JSON format.
 Each configuration has the following format: